craftcms/docs/docs/4.x/deployment.md

 #### Release

 This phase is only concerned with replacing the running website with the new build.
-In some cases, the _build_ and _release_ phases may partially or completely overlap; in others, a release might mean rerouting traffic to an entirely new container!
+In some cases, the _build_ and _release_ phases may partially or completely overlap; in others, a release could involve rerouting traffic to an entirely new container!

 ::: tip
 This is also a great time to [clear caches](./console-commands.md#clear-caches)—cached data and templates may be incompatible with the new build.